-- · Ratification of PwC as our independent auditor; - Approval, on an advisory basis, of the 2018 compensation of our named executive officers; and - · Approval of the adjournment proposal. - Approval of the shareholder proposal regarding a simple majority vote requirement.
+- · Ratification of PwC as our independent auditor; - Approval, on an advisory basis, of the 2018 compensation of our named executive officers; and - · Approval of the adjournment proposal.

 Abstentions, failures to vote and broker non-votes are not considered votes cast and therefore have no effect on the outcome of the vote on the proposals (provided that a quorum is present), with the exception of the proposals to approve the holding company reorganization and to approve the amendment of the Xerox restated certificate of incorporation.
 For these proposals, abstentions will have the effect of a vote "against" a proposal, and broker non-votes will have no effect (provided that a quorum is present).